 - Once your dog is used to the raw food, remove the kibble completely and feed only raw.
 We recommend feeding twice per day.

-- Also, once your dog is used to the raw food, we recommend feeding different variants, or a variety of proteins to ensure they get a balanced amino acid profile and a balance of meat cuts.
+- Also, once your dog is used to the raw food, we recommend feeding different variants to ensure they get a balanced amino acid profile and a balance of meat cuts.

 Dogs usually love our meals, but if your dog won’t try it, add a bit of his favourite meat sauce, or tinned sardines if that’s what he likes, to entice him to try it.
 Be careful not to make this the norm though, or he’ll be training you how he wants his meal served!